khit/zuar-waf-install/docs/customer-hosted/customer-hosted-linux.md

     -  [ ] **Port 80**: Let's Encrypt will require HTTP access to setup SSL certificate
     -  [ ] **Port 443**: WAF is accessed via a web browser via HTTPS
 -  [ ] **Deployment Files**
-    -  [ ] Zuar GitHub deployment repo access or deploy.zip file (download location needed)
+    -  [ ] Access to `zuar-deployment` repository OR deploy.zip file (download location needed)
 -  [ ] **Configuration Settings**
     -  [ ] **Tableau Online or Tableau Server URL** from which vizzes will be displayed
     -  [ ] **WAF URL** e.g. hostname.zuarbase.net

-## Deploy WAF
+## Installation

 ### Transfer Zuar Deployment Scripts

-After logging into the target server via [SSH](../common-tasks/ssh.md) as an admin, transfer the Zuar Deployment Scripts to the server:
+After logging into the target server via [SSH](../common-tasks/ssh.md) as an admin, use one of the following methods to transfer the Zuar Deployment Scripts to the server:

 === ":fontawesome-brands-github: Git Clone"
     On the server, download files via this command: `git clone https://github.com/zuarbase/zuar-deployment`

+    * During this step you'll be asked to authenticate to GotHub using your GitHub Personal Access Token (PAT)

 === ":material-file-upload-outline: File Upload"
     If you don't have access to Zuar's git repos, upload the deployment file to the server: